Gillon Oval

 Gillon Oval (also referred to as the A. G. Gillon Oval or the Alex G. Gillon Oval) is an Australian rules football and cricket venue in the Melbourne suburb of Brunswick.
 It was established in 1907 as Brunswick Park, which remains the name of the wider public park in which the main oval is located.

+The ground was the home of the original Brunswick Football Club in the Victorian Football Association (VFA) and hosted five senior VFA finals matches, including one grand final.

-As of 2025, Gillon Oval is home to the Brunswick Football Club in the Victorian Amateur Football Association (VAFA) and the Brunswick Cricket Club in the Victorian Sub-District Cricket Association.
+As of 2025, Gillon Oval is home to the modern-day Brunswick Football Club in the Victorian Amateur Football Association (VAFA) and the Brunswick Cricket Club in the Victorian Sub-District Cricket Association (VSDCA).

 History

-Brunswick Park (sometimes referred to as the Brunswick Football Ground or the Brunswick Cricket Ground) was opened on 2 October 1907 as the home of the original Brunswick Football Club (nicknamed the "Magpies"), which had been playing its matches at Park Street Reserve since entering the Victorian Football Association (VFA) in 1897.
+Brunswick Park (sometimes referred to as the Brunswick Football Ground or the Brunswick Cricket Ground) was opened on 2 October 1907 as the home of the original Brunswick Football Club (nicknamed the "Magpies"), which had been playing its matches at Park Street Oval since entering the Victorian Football Association (VFA) in 1897.

+On 25 April 1925, Brunswick Park's concrete grandstand (later renamed to the A.R.
+Glenn Grandstand) was opened.
+It was constructed at a cost of around and described by Brunswick mayor F.T.
+Wimpney as "second to none" outside of the Melbourne Cricket Ground.
+The grandstand had a capacity of 2,000 people when it was opened.